katarzynarogalska/Model-tunability/README.md

 We can see that conclusions are very simiar for both Grid Search and Bayes Search.

 ## Methods stability
-We also checked how both of the sampling methids differ.
-How many iterations they need to find the best parameters?
+We also checked how both of the sampling methods differ.
+How many iterations do they need to find the best parameters?
 How long does it take to search through the param grid ?
-How each methos finds the parameters?
-Plots below show max AUC found so far vs the number of iteration for every model and sampling method.
-We can see that while GS need around 80-100 iterations to achieve the best AUC, BS needs only 4-10.
+How each method finds the parameters?
+Plots below show max AUC found so far vs the number of iterations for every model and sampling method.
+We can see that while GS need around 20-100 iterations to achieve the best AUC, BS needs only 4-10.

 ![Opis obrazu](/saved_plots/1.png)
 ![Opis obrazu](/saved_plots/2.png)
 ![Opis obrazu](/saved_plots/3.png)

-We were also interested in how each iteration works for GS and BS.
-As we didn't notice any differences for most of the datasets, here are 2 plots that were more interesing:
+We were also interested in how each iteration works in GS and BS.
+As we didn't notice any differences for most of the datasets, here are 2 plots that were more interesting:

 ![Opis obrazu](/saved_plots/4.png)
 ![Opis obrazu](/saved_plots/5.png)